 If you want to know how to dribble a soccer ball properly on your own and get prepared for modern game requirements, you could use the help of cones.
-Cones allow you to improve your ball control and change direction.
+Cone drills allow you to improve your ball control and change direction.

 Although cones are immobile and do not resemble a live opponent, do not underestimate the importance of cones because it refines your football dribbling skills.
 You will need to learn how to move and keep control of the ball before you encounter a real-life defender.
-Cone dribbling drills help to improve the player’s weaker foot, which will boost his/her overall confidence in soccer.
+These dribbling drills help to improve the player’s weaker foot, which will boost his/her overall confidence in soccer as well as skills.

 We have prepared some soccer dribbling drills that will efficiently improve your soccer dribbling.

 Cone Weave is probably the most popular exercise for the development of dribbling skills, and many have encountered it in an early stage.
 Even though these cone dribbling drills for soccer are simple, they can have an immense impact as they teach you how to use all parts of your foot and enhance game-specific agility.

 This exercise also improves body positioning.
 Before doing this drill, set ten to fifteen cones in a straight line about a foot and a half apart from one another.
 Start by dribbling with one foot in-between each cone to form a small zigzag pattern.
 This drill is about making as many slight touches as possible.
 Control each touch and make sure you do not push out and chase the ball.